-As a Network Matures: Brushfires, Bake Boxes and (Calling) B.S.April 7, 2019 Leave a comment
+As a Network Matures: Brushfires, Bake Boxes and (Calling) B.S.December 2, 2019 2 Comments

 A couple of months ago we had a meeting of the Food Solutions New England Network’s Process Team, and we spent part of our time checking in around our perceptions of where the network is heading in its next stage of development.
 For the past 8 years, FSNE has moved through a series of stages that have roughly correspond with the following:

 - Building a foundation of trust and connectivity across the six states in the region as well as across sectors, communities and identities.